Generalization and Exploration via Randomized Value Functions: Provably efficient tabular learning

-We will bound this regret by first showing that RLSVI generates optimistic estimates of $V^*$, so that $B_l$ has nonpositive expectation.
-The remaining term $A_l$ vanishes as estimates generated by RLSVI concentrate around $V^*$.
+We will bound this regret by first showing that RLSVI generates optimistic estimates of $V^*$, so that $\Delta^{\rm opt}_l$ has nonpositive expectation for any history $\Hc_l$ available prior to episode $l$.
+The remaining term $\Delta^{\rm conc}_l$ vanishes as estimates generated by RLSVI concentrate around $V^*$.